 The three main types of catheter are:

-- an indwelling urinary catheter, which is held in place by a water-filled balloon to stop it falling out.
+- an indwelling urethral catheter, which is held in place by a water-filled balloon to stop it falling out.
 You may have this type when you first have your injury

 - an intermittent catheter is inserted into your bladder every few hours to drain it.
-You can do this by yourself, or a nurse can help
+This can be done yourself or if you’re unable someone else can be taught to do this for you

 - a suprapubic catheter is inserted through a hole in your tummy (abdomen) into your bladder.
 This procedure can be done under general, epidural or local anaesthetic